 Yes, several of them.
 If you’re a gardening enthusiast, you are probably looking for something more than a general or multipurpose compost.
 The most comprehensive peat-free ranges are produced by Melcourt, Dalesfoot, Growmoor and Fertile Fibre.

-Yes, but other products are better.
+Yes and no. It depends what the compost is made of.
 Mulches are applied to the surface of soil to reduce water loss, suppress weed growth, protect shallow roots from frost and improve soil quality.
 Mulching also makes your garden look neat and tidy and can save time weeding and watering.
 Ideally use something like bark, wood chips, well-rotted manure or leaf mould that will persist and break down slowly over time.
-If your soil needs improving, add compost when you plant and mulch after watering.
+Composted garden waste also makes a good much.
+If your soil needs improving, add compost into the hole when you plant and mulch after watering.
 Lakeland Gold from Dalesfoot Composts is a bracken-based soil improver that can be dug in or used as a mulch.
 Natural Grower (https://naturalgrower.co.uk/) makes a Soil Association approved organic and vegan mulch which is a waste product from the use of maize to generate renewable energy.

 Peat usage is not the only aspect of compost manufacture with environmental impacts.
 A new initiative by the Horticultural Trades Association (HTA) is seeking to assess all aspects of the compost supply chain and specifically assign scores out of 20 for each of: water usage, energy usage, social compliance, effects on habitat and diversity, pollution, renewability and resource use efficiency.
 A calculator is available on the HTA website which manufacturers can use to assess the environmental impact of the composts they produce.